zainaraza43/blog/content/posts/2023-10-18-gcp-caddy-tutorial.md

 As you continue in your web development journey, you'll most likely find a solution that fits and scales to your specific needs.
 However, most of us aren't building web applications that need to scale to thousands of concurrent users, and just need a way to get some hobby projects online.

 This tutorial will guide you through the process of setting up your own Virtual Private Server (VPS).
-This is a (virtual) Linux machine that you'll have full control over, and can use to host as many projects/websites as it can handle.
+This is a (virtual) Linux machine that you'll have full control over and can use to host as many projects/websites as it can handle.
 From Discord bots to full stack web applications to public APIs to mail servers, you can pretty much put whatever you want on this server.
 This is the beauty of using a VPS to host your applications - you're given a machine and you can put whatever you want on it.
 The best part is this server is offered by GCP for free forever.
 There are no trials that end after 12 months - you simply sign up and get access to a free VPS, no strings attached.

 GCP offers a variety of other products for free, which I recommend you check out here: [cloud.google.com/free](https://cloud.google.com/free)